saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    > The SQL script above creates a new user in the database named `DDMUser` and grants that user `SELECT` rights on the `Sales.CreditCard` table.

 5. Select **Execute** from the SSMS toolbar to run the query.
-You will get a message that the commands completed successfully in the Messages pane.
+You will get a message the commands completed successfully in the Messages pane.

 6. With the new user created, run a quick query to observe the results.
 Select **New Query** again, and paste the following into the new query window.